jasht1/Uni-Projects/Individual project/Notes/Logs/Individual project idea list.md

 Yes!
 This might be exactly what I'm looking for!

-I do think Grid forming inverters are a huge area of potential, and would be so valuable in a world without stable large electrical grids.
-This would be an opportunity to get a firm grasp on the underlying concepts with a bunch of tabletop experimentation!

 > [!QUOTE] Breif
 > In order to test a symmetrical component filter a good quality three-phase waveform is required.
 Three-phase voltage waveforms in buildings, even when reduced to low voltage using a transformer tend to be unequal (due to unbalanced loads) and distorted (due to the presence of non-linear loads).

+I do think Grid forming inverters are a huge area of potential, and would be so valuable in a world without stable large electrical grids.
+This would be an opportunity to get a firm grasp on the underlying concepts with a bunch of tabletop experimentation!

 ##### Recommended Background reading
 [Wildi, T.: Electrical Machines, Drives and Power Systems](https://archive.org/details/electrical-power-technology-wildi-theodore/page/81/mode/2up)

 [Mancini, R.: Op Amps for Everyone: Design Reference](https://web.mit.edu/6.101/www/reference/op_amps_everyone.pdf)

-#### Detecting unbalanced loads on a motor
+#### P25 Detecting unbalanced loads on a motor

+> [!QUOTE] Brief
+> Motors running with unbalanced loads may fail due to a variety of mechanical or electrical problems.
+Being able to detect unbalance and act on this could increase motor life.

 An unbalanced load on a 3 phase motor will appear as reactive power.
 Unbalanced loads will likely cause harmonic behaviour, this will distort the observable ractive power in relation to the actual load.